Keyaan-07/RP2040-mini-SDR/JOURNAL.md

 ![alt text](images/23/failed_usb.png)

 I was thinking of using LEDs on SPI and I2C lines, but then GPT told me it was not ideal, so i did not simply put it!

+oh yeah, btw i forgot to explain some stuff.
+This project uses a few RF ICs to convert the incoming frequencies into IF(Intermediate Frequency).
+This IF is then read by an ADC at 1 MSPS(Mega Samples Per second).
+ADC converts Analog values to digital values and RP2040 reads via SPI. this is then sent to PC where it is read by some other software.